Fishermen's Bend Aerodrome: Motorsport

 The airfield was used for motorcycle races in August 1948 then cars from 1949.
 It hosted events counting towards the Australian Drivers' Championship in both 1958 and 1959. and races were held at the circuit until at least 1960.

-Subsequently the airstrip was used for organised drag racing until at least 1967 (possibly later) at which time AA class fuellers raced along with funny cars in times approaching 10 secs for the 1/4 mile track.
+Subsequently the airstrip was used for organised drag racing until 1966 at which time AA class fuellers raced along with funny cars in times approaching 10 secs for the 1/4 mile track.